Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Example: A Daemon Thread

 With this PEP, daemon threads are very similar to how non-Python threads work in the C API today.
-After calling PyThreadState_Ensure(), simply release the interpreter lock to allow the interpreter to shut down (and hang the current thread forever).
+After calling PyThreadState_Ensure(), simply close the interpreter guard to allow the interpreter to shut down (and hang the current thread forever).

 static int